Stationary waves of Schr\"{o}dinger-type equations with variable exponent: Abstract

 \section{Abstract}

 We are concerned with a class of nonlinear Schr\"odinger-type equations with a reaction term and a differential operator that involves a variable exponent.
-By using related variational methods, we establish several existence results.\\ {\sc Key words}: Lebesgue-Sobolev spaces with variable exponent; fountain theorem; mountain pass geometry.\\ {\sc 2010 Mathematics Subject Classification}: 35J62, 35J70, 46E35, 58E05.
+By using related variational methods, we establish several existence results.\\